guhanjewelleryworks/studio/README.md

 5.  **Set the `MONGODB_URI` Environment Variable:**
     *   In your project's `.env` file, add the **exact** connection string copied from Atlas, replacing `<password>` with your actual database user password.
 See the "Environment Variables" section above for an example.
     *   **CRITICAL:** The most common error `querySrv ENOTFOUND _mongodb._tcp.<hostname>` (e.g., `_mongodb._tcp.121`) happens because the `<hostname>` part of your `MONGODB_URI` is incorrect in your `.env` file.
 Ensure the part after `@` and before `/` is the correct Atlas cluster address (e.g., `goldsmithconnect.01ffnmh.mongodb.net`) and NOT just a number or an incomplete address like `121`.
+    *   Check your `src/lib/mongodb.ts` file logs (when the server starts) for the `Full MONGODB_URI being used:` message to see exactly what URI your application is using.

 6.  **Restart Your Application:**
     *   If your application is running, restart it to pick up the new environment variable.